dichovsky/png-visual-compare/README.md

         img1, // First file path or Buffer to compare img2, // Second file path or Buffer to compare {
-            excludedAreas // Areas list to exclude from comparing, default value is []. diffFilePath // File path where the differences file will be stored, default value is undefined. throwErrorOnInvalidInputData // Compare with empty file if set to false, default value is undefined.
-Will throw an exception if both files are invalid.
-            pixelmatchOptions: // Pass options to Pixelmatch, default value is undefined.
+            excludedAreas, // Areas list to exclude from comparing, default value is []. diffFilePath, // File path where the differences file will be stored, default value is undefined. throwErrorOnInvalidInputData, // Compare with empty file if set to false, default value is undefined.
+Will throw an exception if both files are invalid. pixelmatchOptions, // Pass options to Pixelmatch, default value is undefined.
         });

     expect(compareResult).toBe(0); // Number of mismatched pixels should be 0.